 I can do without you.

-begins at 3 PM on the large common lawn behind our home.
-All mallets,
+begins between 3:00 PM and 3:15 PM on the large common lawn behind our home.

 - The Benevolent Dictator plays whilst The Goddess Kristine puts the final touches on the tea, crumpets,

 - We play under Benevolent Dictatorship of Baja LasVegastan rules.
 Don't worry; the Benevolent Dictator will explain them to you as we start.

 and our guests step inside, and start sipping tea a bit early.

 continues for as long as the players feel like it.

 continue to play after 4 PM, when the follow-on tea party formally begins,

 If the first

 round of play finishes before 4 PM, then we might well fire up the tea pot a